gavinfielder/pft/README.md

  - Tests taken from moulinette files start with `moul_`
  - The `moul_` block has subgroups `moul_d_`, `moul_i_`, `moul_o_`, etc.
- - Tests adapated from 42FileChecker have '`ftfc`' in the name
+ - Tests adapated from 42FileChecker have '`ftfc`' in the name These naming conventions are ***usually*** followed.
+There's a lot of tests, so making it more consistent is a huge task for another day.
+The first rule plus the `moul_` block are the two that most users care about, and they're both consistent.

 ## A Note on Wildcard Searching